Ratio convergence rates for Euclidean first-passage percolation: Applications to the graph infinity Laplacian: Convergence in Expectation

 \subsection{Near subadditivity}

-In this section we prove a triangle inequality for the distance $d_h(\cdot,\cdot)$ which will then allow us to prove an \emph{approximate subadditivity} property for $\Exp{T_s^\prime}$.
+In this section we prove \rev an approximate \nc triangle inequality for the distance $d_h(\cdot,\cdot)$ which will then allow us to prove an \emph{approximate subadditivity} property for $\Exp{T_s^\prime}$.
 Old results, which go back to Erd\H os and others, will then allow us to deduce \labelcref{eq:linear_growth}.

-First, we prove a general triangle inequality for the distance function on an arbitrary set of points and different values of the length scale $h$. \begin{lemma} Let $P\subset\R^d$ be a set of points.
+First, we prove a general approximate triangle inequality for the distance function on an arbitrary set of points and different values of the length scale $h$. \begin{lemma} Let $P\subset\R^d$ be a set of points.
 Let $h_1,h_2>0$ and $h_3 \geq \max(h_1,h_2)$.
 Then it holds